-The sub-canopy and understory are very sparse (<10%), scattered and comprised of Sugar Maple, White Ash (Fraxinus americana), European Buckthorn (Rhamnus cathartica) and Chokecherry (Prunus virginiana).
-The ground cover is greater than 60 percent and is dominated by Sugar Maple seedlings, Garlic Mustard (Alliaria petiolata) and Yellow Avens (Geum aleppicum).
-Of the twenty Sugar Maple trees that occur in the Sugar Maple Deciduous Forest inclusion, dbh ranged from 18-63 cm, with an average of 41 cm dbh.
+The Sugar Maple Deciduous Forest inclusion is dominated almost exclusively by Sugar Maple (Acer saccharum).
+The trees range in height from 20-35m tall and canopy cover is approximately 60%.
+The sub-canopy and understory are very sparse (<10%) and comprised of Sugar Maple, White Ash (Fraxinus americana), European Buckthorn and Chokecherry (Prunus virginiana).
+The ground cover is greater than 60% and is dominated by Sugar Maple seedlings, Garlic Mustard (Alliaria petiolata) and Yellow Avens (Geum aleppicum).
+Of the twenty Sugar Maple trees that occur in the Sugar Maple Deciduous Forest inclusion, diameters at breast height ranged from 18 cm-63 cm, with an average of 41 cm dbh.